 The X-BOW® makes a huge difference in sea behaviour.
-The X-BOW® splits the wave energy and reduces the slamming impact.
-Successfully proven in more than 100 ships, the hull shape is about to become a game changer for expedition cruising.
+It splits the wave energy and reduces the slamming impact.
+Successfully proven in more than 100 ships, the hull shape has recently become a game changer for expedition cruising.
+Yachts will be next.

 The X-BOW® was introduced by the ship design company Ulstein in 2005, and has been developed to make sea operations safer, more comfortable and more enjoyable for everyone on board, regardless of where the vessel is heading.
 The first X-BOW vessels were offshore vessels, working in some of the world’s roughest waters.